-2021 Spring Semester ScholarshipsThe Scholarship Program of Washington University of Virginia (WUV)
+2021 Fall Semester ScholarshipsThe Scholarship Program of Washington University of Virginia (WUV)

 The scholarship program of WUV exemplifies WUV’s commitment to providing a high quality, affordable education.
 The program is an integral part of the institution’s effort to develop and maintain the instructional programs necessary to serve the needs of WUV’s academic community.
 All scholarships will be awarded not only on the basis of academic merit but also on the promise of future achievement, leadership and/or financial need.
 The program shall be administered to ensure fairness and accountability.
 Scholarship coordination is to be facilitated in a manner which provides the most effective and equitable distribution of available funds to students.
 Lists of Scholarship

 Scholarships are classified into two major classifications: Competitive Scholarships and Community Scholarships.
 Within these classifications, the following scholarships are currently offered: Competitive Scholarships:

 - Academic Achievement Scholarship – awarded each semester based on approved budget and strength of applicant pool.

 - Needs-based Scholarships – eligible to students demonstrating model citizenship and a desperate financial hardship.
 The student must submit an application with a reference from the Dean of Student Life.

 - Designated Scholarships – are scholarship funds given to the University by a donor who expresses wishes or placed “designation” on how the funds are to be used.
 Award eligibility will differ dependent on donor designations.
 WUV awards all designated scholarships in adherence to specific donor designations and/or intent of the donor’s gift.

 - J&J Scholarship – annually awarded.
 The student must submit an application with reference from school director and senior pastor, transcript and chapel attendance.
 (Note: Any funds, whose recipient is specified by donor, shall be qualified not as scholarship but as a third-party payment to an individual’s student account)